The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 These calendars specify:

-- Contact periods: When coaches can have in-person, off-campus recruiting contact with prospects and evaluate them
+• Contact periods: When coaches can have in-person, off-campus recruiting contact with prospects and evaluate them

-- Evaluation periods: When coaches can be involved in off-campus activities to assess prospects (but cannot have in-person contact)
+• Evaluation periods: When coaches can be involved in off-campus activities to assess prospects (but cannot have in-person contact)

-- Quiet periods: When in-person recruiting contact is permitted only on the institution’s campus
+• Quiet periods: When in-person recruiting contact is permitted only on the institution’s campus

-- Dead periods: When no in-person recruiting contact or evaluations are permitted
+• Dead periods: When no in-person recruiting contact or evaluations are permitted

-- Recruiting shutdowns: When no form of recruiting communication is permitted at all
+• Recruiting shutdowns: When no form of recruiting communication is permitted at all

 The calendars are updated annually and include specific date ranges for the academic year.
 Families should download and reference the current calendar — both to understand what coaches can and cannot do at any given time, and to plan around major dead periods that affect official visits, evaluations, and verbal offers.

-Common misconceptions about the September 1 rule
+Common misconceptions about the lacrosse contact date

-Misconception: “Coaches can’t talk to my child at all before September 1 of junior year.”
+Misconception: “Coaches can’t talk to my child at all before the contact date.”

 Reality: Coaches cannot initiate substantive recruiting communication.
 But athletes can communicate to coaches at any time, and coaches can respond to athlete-initiated communication in limited ways.
 Coaches can also send camp and clinic information.
 The rule restricts what coaches can do — it does not prevent the athlete from being proactive.
+(The men’s rule is stricter on one point: telephone calls are barred in both directions before the date.)

 Misconception: “If coaches haven’t reached out by June 15 after sophomore year, they’re not interested.”